List of DuckTales characters: Gene the Genie

-Gene the Genie (voiced by Rip Taylor in DuckTales the Movie: Treasure of the Lost Lamp; Jaleel White in the 2017 series) is the genie of the title lamp.
+Gene the Genie (voiced by Rip Taylor in DuckTales the Movie: Treasure of the Lost Lamp; Jaleel White in the 2017 series) is the genie of the titular lamp.
 As such, he is targeted by the evil sorcerer, Merlock, but eventually ends up becoming a real boy and befriends the kids of McDuck Manor.

-In the 2017 series, Gene was trapped in the Lost Lamp of Collie Baba ever since the year 1990.
+In the 2017 series, Gene was trapped in the Lost Lamp of Collie Baba in the year 1990.
 In "Quack Pack!", amidst the Ducks' search for the lamp, Donald wished for a normal family life, which Gene obliged by erasing the Ducks' memories and sending them into a 1990s sitcom.
 While the Ducks went through the motions of an episode plotline, Gene made "guest appearances" in commercials and as a photographer.
 The Ducks eventually realized what happened to them and demand Gene send them back, but he reveals that only Donald can undo the wish since he was the one who made it.
-Despite Donald initially refusing to do so and the wish fighting to maintain itself when the Ducks tried to escape, Donald is convinced to use his second wish to undo the first, and uses his last wish for a framed family photo.
+Despite Donald initially refusing to do so and the wish fighting to maintain itself when the Ducks try to escape, Donald is convinced to use his second wish to undo the first, and uses his last wish for a framed family photo.
 Following this, Gene remains behind in his treasure cavern before he is kidnapped by F.O.W.L. and eventually rescued by the Ducks.

 Poe De Spell

 Poe De Spell (voiced by Frank Welker in the 1987 series; Martin Freeman in the 2017 series) is Magica's brother and familiar, always seen in the shape of a non-anthropomorphic raven, and assisting her in three episodes.
 In Poe's debut episode, "Send in the Clones", it is stated that he was somehow permanently transformed into a raven and cannot be turned back by conventional magic.
-His name is a reference to author Edgar Allan Poe, and Poe often ends his stanzas with the word "nevermore", quoting the poem "The Raven".
+His name is a reference to the author Edgar Allan Poe, and Poe often ends his stanzas with the word "nevermore", quoting the poem "The Raven".

 Poe appears in a flashback in the 2017 series episode "The Life and Crimes of Scrooge McDuck!"
 Unlike his 1987 counterpart, Poe is initially presented as an anthropomorphic duck instead of a raven and was Magica's twin brother.
 Together with her, Poe ruled over a small village and terrorized its people, keeping Magica in check and making sure she did not go overboard with her magic.
-During a battle with the De Spells, Scrooge riled up Magica to the point of ignoring her brother's warnings, resulting in her accidentally transforming Poe into a non-verbal, non-anthropomorphic raven.
+During a battle with the De Spells, Scrooge riled up Magica, causing her to ignore her brother's warnings and accidentally transform Poe into a non-verbal, non-anthropomorphic raven.
 Despite Magica begging for help, Scrooge allowed Poe to fly out of a broken window, never to be seen again.
 A grieving Magica swore vengeance against Scrooge and merged Poe's discarded amulet with her own to form her staff.